ConsumerDataStandardsAustralia/standards/slate/source/includes/_additional.md

 # Additional Standards

-The Consumer Data Standards also incorporate other non-binding standards that are developed to facilitate consultation and feedback or to facilitate voluntary extension of CDR implementations.
+The CDR Data Standards also incorporate other non-binding standards that are developed to facilitate consultation and feedback or to facilitate voluntary extension of CDR implementations.

 These standards fall into three categories: